yastn/yastn/docs/source/theory/mps/basics.rst

 The numerical simulation of quantum system has been proven to be hard due to the exponentially growing size of the matrix representation of the system.
 In particular, if the local Hilbert space for *j*-th particle is :math:`\mathcal{H}_j` of dimension *d*
 (e.g. *d=2* for qubit and *d=3* for qutrit) then for *N* particles it will be :math:`\mathcal{H}_0 \otimes \mathcal{H}_1 \cdots \otimes \mathcal{H}_{N-1}` which is :math:`d^N`.
-Tensor Network representation introduces a concept of efficient separation of variables which will iteratively split `j`-th particle from others by performing :ref:`tensor/algebra:Spectral decompositions` e.g. singular value decomposition
+Tensor Network representation introduces a concept of efficient separation of variables which will iteratively split `j`-th particle from others by performing :ref:`spectral decomposition<tensor/algebra:spectral decompositions and truncation>` e.g. singular value decomposition
 (`SVD <https://en.wikipedia.org/wiki/Singular_value_decomposition>`_).
 The SVD operation at first isolates `0`-th from `1`-to-`N`-th and then `1`-th from `2`-to-`N`-th until the state is decomposed to `N` tensors forming  `matrix product state`.